Previous dayApril 24, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-This magnitude 3.6 event was detected 230 km ESE of Attu Station, Alaska on April 24, 2026, with origin time 22:23 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 3.6 earthquake 230 km ESE of Attu Station, Alaska at 22:23 UTC on April 24, 2026.
+At a depth of 10.0 km, the event was shallow crustal.
 Coordinates: 52.462°, 176.535°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24